Plasma Donation Tips and Tricks

 I hope these little bits have helped you understand, and correct, some of the issues that arise during your plasma donation.

-If you're having problems with low hematocrit or protein numbers, check out my hub dedicated to this issue.
+If you're having problems with low hematocrit or protein numbers, you can read the article I wrote about this particular problem.

 Again, happy donating!